trevorjamesmartin/Chuck_Norris/README.md

 -  restart the Gnome Shell (Alt-F2, r) or log-out and then back in again

--  open Tweak Tool to activate, deactivate, or uninstall the extension.
+-  you can enable and disable extensions on https://extensions.gnome.org/local/ or by owning open GNOME Tweak Tool.

 once enabled,